lgrammel/js-agent/docs/docs/tutorial-wikipedia-agent/create-model.md

 ---
 sidebar_position: 3
-title: Create LLM model
+title: Setup LLM model
 ---

-# Create the LLM model
+# Setup the LLM model

 Next we'll setup the LLM model and create the agent loop with a basic prompt.